Aggregation Pipeline by Hitesh(Youtube)¶

 - $lookup: Joins the

-returns an array). - Note: Both solutions achieve the same result, converting the array of
+author_detailsfield to only include the first element of the array (since$lookupreturns an array). - Note: Both solutions achieve the same result, converting the array of

-into a single document by extracting the first element.
+author_detailsinto a single document by extracting the first element.